Three box trucks driving on a motorway at dusk

 White articulated truck driving on a rural road

-What software in this segment must do
+What software in this segment needs to deliver

 Model directness, urgency, and individuality together

-Check feasibility immediately
+Check transports for feasibility immediately

 Assign vehicles, drivers, and partners intelligently

-Update plans dynamically when disruption hits
+Update plans dynamically under disruption

-Provide ETA visibility and risk indicators
+Provide ETA transparency and risk indicators

-Dispatch, control tower, and customer communication all work from one shared view of ETA, status, and risk instead of fragmented point updates.
+Dispatch, control tower, and customer communication work from one shared view of ETA, status, and risk instead of fragmented point updates.

 Typical scenarios